webmanager2009/webmanager20091/README.md

 - boolean exists() - checks if the triangle exists or not;
 - double area() - calculates the area of the triangle.
-<div>If triangle doesn't exist, you need to throw java.lang.IllegalStateException.</div>
+<div>If triangle doesn't exist, it is necessary to throw java.lang.IllegalStateException.</div>

 ---
 # Task № 4